2nd Canadian Division during World War II: North of the Rhine (March–May 1945)

-As Canadian forces had incurred heavy casualties in clearing a path to the Rhine, the 2nd Division was excluded from the massive crossing operation that took place on 23 March 1945, instead crossing unopposed a week later after a bridgehead had been secured.
+As Canadian forces had incurred heavy casualties in clearing a path to the Rhine, the 2nd Division was excluded from the large crossing operation that began on 23 March 1945, instead crossing unopposed a week later after a bridgehead had been secured.
 After a brief detour through German territory, the First Canadian Army—now unified with the arrival of I Canadian Corps from the Italian Front—prepared to assault German positions in the Netherlands.
-The 2nd Division moved northwards towards Groningen.
-In the nine days preceding their attack, German resistance had been light and uncoordinated, but opposition stiffened as the assault progressed, leading to heavy losses among the battalions of the 5th Brigade.
-By 13 April, the division had been shifted eastward to guard the flanks of a British assault on Bremen, and the following day I Canadian Corps liberated Arnhem.
-On 2 May, the 2nd Division took Oldenburg, solidifying Canadian positions throughout the Netherlands.
-German and Canadian forces declared a ceasefire on 5 May, and all fighting came to an end with the surrender of German forces in Western Europe on 7 May 1945.
+The 2nd Division advanced north towards Groningen, reaching the city's outskirts on 13 April.
+The defenders resisted fiercely in the built-up area, and the Canadians avoided bombing or shelling the city because of the risk to civilians.
+The German commander surrendered on 16 April; the four-day battle cost the division 209 infantry casualties.

+On 18 April, the division began a 150-mile move east from Groningen to support the British advance on Bremen; by 20 April, it had concentrated south of Oldenburg.
+The 4th and 6th Brigades entered Oldenburg on 3 May after its defenders withdrew.
+The German instrument of surrender for the Netherlands, north-west Germany and Denmark was signed on 4 May, with hostilities to cease at 08:00 the following morning.
+At Reims on 7 May, General Alfred Jodl surrendered all German forces to the Supreme Allied Commander; the surrender was formally ratified in Berlin on 9 May.
 In October 1945, after four months in the Netherlands, General Order 52/46 officially disbanded the headquarters of the 2nd Canadian Infantry Division.
 By December, the entirety of the division had been stood down and returned to Canada.
-The division suffered heavy casualties through 1944 and 1945; according to Bercuson it had the "highest casualty ratio in the Canadian Army – from the time it returned to combat in early July 1944 until the end of the war".
+The division suffered heavy casualties through 1944 and 1945; according to Bercuson, it had the "highest casualty ratio in the Canadian Army—from the time it returned to combat in early July 1944 until the end of the war".

 Commanding officers

-The following officers commanded the division:
+The following officers were appointed to command the division: